wvankoppen/Knowledge/Presentations/Stage management.md

 ### Sample domain model
 Teachers, Students, Courses

+List of teachers, list of students

 ### Sample app hierarchy

-- Teachers
+- Teachers      (/teachers)
-  - Teacher
+  - Teacher     (/teachers/1)
-    - Courses
+    - Students  (/teachers/1/students)

 Create a feature module structure

+- AppModule
   - TeachersModule
     - TeacherModule
-    - TeacherCoursesModule
+      - TeacherStudentsModule

 If the domain also contains:
-- Courses
+- Students
-  - Course
+  - Student
     - Teachers

 then you probably need

+- AppModule
-- CoursesModule
+  - StudentsModule
-  - CourseModule
+    - StudentModule
-    - CourseTeachersModule
+      - StudentTeachersModule

 These modules could be lazy loaded using the router config.
 This will also apply for feature state modules as we'll see later.